cwon07/project1/readme.md

 # The Brewery Finder

-> This is an application that allows users to find local breweries by location and type, such as micro, regional, brewpub, etc.
+> This is an application that allows users to find local breweries' information by location.